-Iowa’s economy and local housing demand also affect real estate prices and mortgage interest rates.
-Iowa’s unemployment rate of 4.1 percent in July was lower than the country’s 4.9 percent, while the state’s median income of $53,712 in 2014 just edged out the national median of $53,657.
+Iowa's economy and local housing demand also affect real estate prices and mortgage interest rates.
+Iowa's unemployment rate of 2.6 percent in November 2019 was lower than the national average.

 How Iowa Mortgage Rates and Home Prices Affect Monthly Payments

 |Metro Area||Estimated Monthly Mortgage Payment*||Q3 2019 (Change from Previous Year)||2018 Median Home Price||2017||2016|

 Source: National Association of Realtors Q3 2019 Metropolitan Median Area Prices and Affordability report.

 *Estimated Monthly Mortgage Payment is based on median home prices for the metro area in Q3 2019, a 20 percent down payment and a 30-year fixed mortgage at 3.75 percent.
 Figure reflects principal and interest but excludes insurance and property taxes.